 From Stop 24, we continue to the Eurotunnel Terminal for a refreshment/comfort break before going through Passport Control and on to our awaiting train.

 Once in France we join the motorway and drive across the gently undulating plains of northern France, stopping for lunch en route.

-We will arrive in Reims late afternoon and go straight to one of the top Champagne houses – just to get us off to a flying start!
-After checking in to our hotel, we have dinner together at a nearby restaurant.
+We arrive in the Champagne region in the late afternoon and go straight to one of the ‘grand cru’ villages on the Montagne de Reims to visit a small family producer who makes top-quality Champagne.
+After checking in to our hotel, we have dinner together at a nearby restaurant (included).

-£395 per person sharing a double room
+£450 per person sharing a double room

-Telephone calls, drinks and other items of personal expenditure charged to your hotel account.
+• Telephone calls, drinks and other items of personal expenditure charged to your hotel account.

 Share this Post